iholloma/crdh/_essays/v01-02-digitally-analyzing-the-uneven-ground.md

-A more likely explanation is that Butler and Lewis looked to the past because of the specific historical milieu of Comancheria in the 1840s.The economic engine of the powerful Comanche empire was a system of raiding and trading.
+A more likely explanation is that Butler and Lewis looked to the past because of the specific historical milieu of Comancheria in the 1840s.
+The economic engine of the powerful Comanche empire was a system of raiding and trading.
 The Comanche raided encroaching American and Mexican settlements and then sold their acquisitions to other Indian nations or non-indigenous traders.
 As Pekka Hamalainen has argued,